top of page

 Rakiura National Park

-For animal and bird lovers, Rakiura National Park is the perfect destination.
+For animal and bird enthusiasts, Rakiura National Park is an unmissable destination.

 Kaikoura Seals, Dolphins, and Sperm Whale Watching Experience